RudraPatel5435/auralynk/client/README.md

-[] Auralynk (name, channels) -> Vyenet (name, devspace) [] sub spcace in spaces for chatting, voice chat and video chat [] chatting func with previous chat when loading back [] when creating private devspace, provide a code for other to join [] Exalidraw Integration
+[] Auralynk (name, channels) -> Vyenet (name, devspace) [] sub spcace in spaces for chatting, voice chat and video chat [] view members in the space
-[-] cache implementation
+[] ability to change name of devspace
+[] ability to change acces_type of devspace
-[] chat/ws integration
+[] Exalidraw Integration
 [] webrtc integration
+[-] chatting func with previous chat when loading back [-] cache implementation
+[-] chat/ws integration
 [-] clicking on devspace should change url
 [-] join space func

 Pages
+[] landing Page
 [-] 404

-[] landing Page
+Future
+[] when creating private devspace, provide a code for other to join [] kick members from space by admin
+[] admin can make meta admins with diff permissions